ProIntegritate/GreyHackGame/README.md

 local.get.passwd  - A script to get /etc/passwd if local.get.shell doesn't work.

 ** Ported Unix commands **
-uniq              - A port of the Unix command uniq to GreyHack which             - A port of the Unix command which to GreyHack grep              - A port of the Unix command grep to GreyHack
+uniq              - Print unique strings from a text file. which             - Find a file anywhere on the system grep              - Find strings in text file.
 ```
 (NOTE: Save files in the game as .src, not .lua.
 I just used .lua to get color markup on GitHub)